medplum/medplum/packages/docs/docs/billing/index.md

 For example, after a lab test is completed, a [DiagnosticReport](/docs/api/fhir/resources/diagnosticreport.mdx) is created and it and related resources like are automatically sent to a billing system after the report is finalized.

+For billing insurance, the [Coverage](/docs/api/fhir/resources/diagnosticreport.mdx) resource is critical for representing a patient's insurance.
+Refer to our [Patient Insurance](/docs/billing/patient-insurance) guide for more information no properly storing patient insurance information.

 ## Coding

 For resources to be billed appropriately, they often need to be tagged with CPT Codes, LOINC or SNOMED ontologies.
 To accomplish this, resources are often tagged with a [Codeable Concept](/docs/fhir-basics#codeable-concepts-standarding-data).
 Coding will be determined by the service provided.